 I am beginning to admit, to say out loud, I am an artist.
 I am a writer.
 I am a

 speaker (no, not that one).
 And why not?
 I am not a perfect wife or mother, but I am surely a wife and mother.
 I don’t cook well, but I am most certainly a cook.
-I have many failings as a daughter and friend, but I am both of those things.
+I have many failings as a daughter, and friend, but I am a daughter.
+I am a friend.

 I am an artist.